yigRIM7V74RmLmDjIXghPMAl_bEDhy9I6qLtk2oaIpQ

 As I wrote about in "9 Factors to Consider When Choosing an Inpatient Rehab," selecting a facility that fits your needs plays an important role in treatment success.

-There are some facilities that are just plain rotten.
+Unfortunately, there are some facilities that are just plain rotten.

 In New York State, we are protected to some (limited) extent by the Office of Addiction Services and Supports (OASAS), which is fairly active as state addiction treatment regulators go; they have a helpline for people in treatment who feel that they are being abused, and they tend to take action (eventually) when enough complaints build up.